GManTheMarioGuy/sm64coopdx/README.md

 ## Lua
 sm64coopdx is moddable via Lua, similar to Roblox and Garry's Mod's Lua APIs.
 To get started, click [here](docs/lua/lua.md) to see the Lua documentation.

+## Discord
+SM64CoopDX DirectX 12 has a Discord server that you can join if you want to download the game, report bugs, etc. To join, click [here](https://discord.gg/a66XPvmrPZ).